-Home | Blog Index | Blog Archives | Christianity & Faith Essays
+|Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Returning to the Plains: Storm observing forecast for April 12-14
+Returning to the Plains: Storm Photography forecast for April 12-14

 The first major multi-day, observer-friendly tornado event of the 2012 season is under way in the Great Plains, set to culminate with three potent days from Thursday through Saturday (and possibly Sunday) as the bulk of a big upper trough slowly moves across.
 Thanks to this trough, widespread southwesterly 500mb winds from 50 to 70 knots will overspread instability in the Plains for at least three solid days.
 Unlike most systems this time of year that quickly sweep through, this one will stick around for several days.
 The result will be Thursday through Saturday seeing good storm setups, mainly centered on Kansas.